adnanmg588/GPU_Scout/README.md

-# GPU_Scout by adnan.akabr@oracle.com (Master Principal Solution Engineer, JAPAC Hub, D - Tech Hub SE )
+# GPU_Scout - GPU Finder Tool by adnan.akbar@oracle.com

 **Check the Availability of Any Compute Shape Across OCI Regions !**